PointMail/dropdown-react-demo/README.md

 * Clone repo
 * `cd dropdown-react-demo`
 * `npm install` (will take a while!)
-* `npm run start:prod`.
-Your browser should open automatically with the dev server running.
+* `npm run start`.
+Your browser should open automatically with your local server running.
 ---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [TypeScript-React-Starter](https://github.com/Microsoft/TypeScript-React-Starter)